wpack-wg/use-cases/draft-ietf-wpack-use-cases.md

 Planning to upgrade the cryptography also means we should include some way to know when it's safe to remove old cryptography ({{crypto-removal}}).

-### Unsigned content {#unsigned-content}

-Alex can create their own package without a CA-signed certificate, and Bailey can view the content of the package.

 ### Certificate revocation {#revocation}